Eisbären Berlin: Home arena

 Since 2008, the home ice has been Uber Arena.

-SC Dynamo Berlin played its home matches in the Werner-Seelenbinder-Halle in Prenzlauer Berg during the first years.
+SC Dynamo Berlin played its home matches in the Werner-Seelenbinder-Halle in Prenzlauer Berg during its early years.
 The team then moved to the large sports complex Dynamo-Sportforum in Hohenschönhausen in 1964.
 The team played in the ice hockey facility of the Sportforum Hohenschönhausen until the 2007–08 season.
 The corrugated roof of the ice hockey facility gave rise to its popular name ”The Corrugated Palace" (Wellblechpalast).
 The capacity of the facility is 4,695 spectators.

-Eisbären Berlin was one of the few former East German ice hockey clubs who managed to establish itself against the competition from clubs from former West Germany.
-The team beceame popular in areas such as Hohenschönhausen, Marzahn and Hellersdorf.
+Eisbären Berlin was one of the few former East German ice hockey clubs that managed to establish itself amongst the competition from clubs from the former West Germany.
+The team became popular in areas such as Hohenschönhausen, Marzahn and Hellersdorf.
 Supporters of Eisbären Berlin chanted "East, East, East Berlin" and "Dynamo, Dynamo" well into the 2000s.

 Eisbären Berlin moved its home matches to the new Uber Arena (then known as O_{2} World) in the 2008–09 season.
 The Uber Arena is a multi-functional arena located in Friedrichshain near the Spree river.
 It has a seating-capacity of 14,200.
 However, the team still uses the Wellblechpalast as a training facility.
 The youth teams of Eisbären Berlin are also based in the Sportforum Hohenschönhausen.

 The northern curved end of the Uber Arena, with terracing for active supporters of Eisbären Berlin, was officially named the Hartmut Nickel Curve (Hartmut Nickel Kurve) in 2019, after the passing of legendary SC Dynamo Berlin forward Hartmut Nickel.
 Nickel was popularly known as "Father Polarbear" (Papa Eisbär) in the club.